abeusher/simplediagrams_docs/docs/favorites-panel.rst

 To add a shape to the favorites panel:

-* Click the "Library" menu button to go to "Shapes" panel
+* Click the "Shapes" menu button (F1) to go to Shapes panel
-* Find the shape in its library
+* Find the shape you want in its library
 * Right-click it
 * Select 'Add to favorites'